In this article:

 What is cultural fit?

-‘Cultural fit’ is a fuzzy, ill-defined metric that recruiters often use when hiring people.
-On the face of it, it means whether or not a candidate shares the values and goals of an organisation.
-Scratch beneath the surface, however, and it comes to signify whether or not a candidate closely resembles existing employees – perhaps in appearance, class, race, education, or a multitude of other arbitrary factors.
+Scratch beneath the surface, however, and it comes to signify whether a candidate closely resembles existing employees – perhaps in appearance, class, race, education, or a multitude of other arbitrary factors.
 The result of hiring on cultural fit (whether consciously or otherwise) is therefore a fairly homogenous workforce, and as we’ll see, this has some serious consequences.

 The main problem with ‘cultural fit’ is that, more often than not, it’s driven by unconscious biases.
 These are implicit judgements that hover below the surface of our consciousness, based on little other than stereotypes and prejudice.
 And we don't have any control over them – they’re just part of our nature.